 Our Program and Mission

 The RLC provides one-on-one support to help Salisbury boys reach their full academic potential in a traditional boarding school setting.
-At the core of the program is the development of organization, time management and study skills.
+At the core of the program is the development of organization, time management, and study skills.
 In addition, we provide prescriptive skills-based instruction tailored to meet each individual student’s learning style.
-The Learning Center staff is comprised of a talented team of tutors and specialists with a wide range of abilities, backgrounds and expertise.
-We provide a systematic and diagnostic approach of instruction in order to help our boys develop confidence, become independent learners, and achieve academic success at Salisbury School and beyond.
+The Learning Center staff is comprised of a talented team of instructors and learning specialists who have a wide range of abilities, backgrounds, and expertise.
+We provide a systematic and diagnostic approach of instruction to help our boys develop confidence, become independent learners, and achieve academic success at Salisbury School and beyond.

 For further information, please contact Director of the Rudd Learning Center Kati Brandon at firstname.lastname@example.org or 860-435-5766.

 Students are enrolled in the RLC based on their learning profile, past academic experience, or a recommendation from their parents, teachers, advisor or previous school.
 The Director of the Learning Center, the admissions team, and the Director of Studies carefully review new students' files and transcripts to determine a recommendation for enrollment.
 In addition, students may seek out the Learning Center at any time throughout the academic year if they need more regular and individualized support than what their teachers can offer.
 On average, the Learning Center services 25-30% of the student body at any given time over the course of the school year.